The Hundred Betting Offers 2025

 As well as One Day internationals and Test matches, the venue has also played host to Twenty20 internationals.
 It was only able to host Test cricket thanks to redevelopment that was carried out in 2008, resulting in increased capacity of the ground.
 In 2011 the lease was sold to Eastleigh Borough Council when Hampshire Cricket Ltd was found to be in financial trouble.

-The Southern Brave men’s team won the first edition of The Hundred in 2021 and are the current champions.
+The Southern Brave men’s team won the first edition of The Hundred in 2021 and were runners up in 2024.
+The women were runners up in both of the first two years and won it in 2023.

 The History Of The Hundred